Protecting the Privacy of your Personal Information

 Generally speaking an organisation must not adopt, use or disclose, an identifier that has been assigned by a Commonwealth government ‘agency’.

-Except where circumstances allow (NPP 7.2), the Gordon Medical Centre will not use Medicare or Veterans Affairs numbers or other identifiers assigned by a Commonwealth or State/Territory agency to identify personal information.
+Except where circumstances allow (NPP 7.2), the Gordon Doctors will not use Medicare or Veterans Affairs numbers or other identifiers assigned by a Commonwealth or State/Territory agency to identify personal information.

 Organisations must give people the option to interact anonymously whenever it is lawful and practicable to do so.

-Where it is lawful and practicable to do so, the Gordon Medical Centre will allow patients to provide information anonymously.
+Where it is lawful and practicable to do so, the Gordon Doctors will allow patients to provide information anonymously.

-8.1.A patient who chooses to access the services of the Gordon Medical Centre anonymously will be advised of any potential consequences resulting from their decision.
+8.1.A patient who chooses to access the services of the Gordon Doctors anonymously will be advised of any potential consequences resulting from their decision.
 For example where the lack of a contact name or address may jeopardise care in an emergency situation.

-8.2.We will not automatically preclude a patient from participating in the activities of the Gordon Medical Centre because they request anonymity.
+8.2.We will not automatically preclude a patient from participating in the activities of the Gordon Doctors because they request anonymity.

 9.Transborder Data Flows